Good service specification practices

 Challenges observed in practical projects

 The accessibility requirements can only be met in service development projects in a cost-effective manner if accessibility is taken into consideration throughout the entire service development process.
-The reason for this is that even though the WCAG criteria focus primarily on functional requirements that are evident to users such as those using aid devices through the technical implementation of the service, a large portion of WCAG and accessibility shortcomings are rooted in the pre-coding specification process or even a lack thereof.
+The reason for this is that, although the WCAG criteria primarily address functional requirements visible to users, such as those using assistive devices, many accessibility issues actually originate from the pre-coding specification process or the absence of such specifications.

 Insufficient specification

-Poor specification work will lead to situations in which the developers and designers have to – sometimes very spontaneously and with little background information – carry out quite crucial specification work and thus service design in order to facilitate the desired functions within the desired schedule.
-The project leaders assume that the developer knows how each function should be implemented as long as the general framework is known – it is, after all, the developer’s job.
-However, the developer should not be tasked with service design if it is not expressly part of their job description and if they do not have adequate information about all of the service specification materials.
+Poor specification work leads to situations where developers and designers must quickly make crucial decisions regarding specification and service design without the sufficient background information.
+Project leaders may assume that developers know how each function should be implemented as long as the general framework is known.
+However, developers should not be tasked with service design if it is not expressly part of their job description and if they do not have adequate information about all the service specification materials.

 Impacts

-Decisions such as the aforementioned have a major impact on the usability of the service, however, and they should be made in connection with specification and thus the next design job in order to ensure that the persons the most familiar with each requirement are involved in the decision-making.
-This problem appears to apply to agile and more conventional development processes alike.
+Decisions such as the aforementioned have a major impact on the usability of the service.
+Such decisions should be made in connection with specification and thus the next design task.
+This way the persons most familiar with each requirement are involved in the decision-making.
+This applies to both agile and more conventional development processes.

-When such a visual design or prototype is submitted to the developer, they may in turn have to wrestle with conflicting documentation or have to again come up with their own (and thus the third different person’s) interpretation of the requirements for the functions.
+When such a visual design or prototype is submitted to the developer, they may need to deal with conflicting documentation or resolve these conflicts themselves, leading to yet another interpretation of the functional requirements.

-It is obvious that the fulfilment of the accessibility requirements cannot be guaranteed with an unclear division of labour and specification.
+It is clear that meeting the accessibility requirements cannot be guaranteed with an unclear division of labour and specification.
 Unfortunately, these problems are common in practical development projects.

 Good practices